The Haunted Mansion (video game): Gameplay

 This gameplay cycle will repeat until Zeke has collected all 6 soul gems (with the sixth being embedded in a ring), which allows him access to the final boss room.
 The final battle consists of 2 phases which function very similarly.
 As the main villain has turned himself into a worm-like creature by stealing the soul gems, Zeke puts his companion's crystal ball into the lantern and unlocks a special rapid fire shot which will fire just by holding down the attack button.
 The villain will steadily launch fireballs at Zeke, and lean down to bite him if the player comes within range.
 After taking enough damage, the villain will then begin to reveal the gem on his abdomen, which will begin to charge and fire a deadly beam attack that can deal more than half the player's health.
 In order to stop this the player must target the gem, dealing extra damage as well as preventing the damaging attack.
 After having depleted the villain's health bar, the floor will break and the player will find themselves in lava filled cavern, having to jump from platform to platform around the villain.
 Additionally, the villain now has 2 extra attacks: he has 3 large tentacles which he will raise up and then slam down, and a sweeping fire breath.
 After the player has successfully dodged the attacks, and destroyed the villain, a cutscene will ensue and the game ends.

-Game Boy Advance Version
+Game Boy Advance version

-A Game Boy Advance version was planned for release around the same time as the console versions but, was scrapped for its poor quality and its publisher being bought out by Take-Two Interactive.
-The GBA version used 3D graphics and had the player explore the mansion Resident Evil style.
-Protagonist of the console versions, Zeke, is not present in this version whatsoever in his place is Yazz, a young woman who is searching the mansion for her lost friends Cyrus and Rikki.
-Though the game's release was cancelled, a casualty of the publisher buyout resulted in the games ROM making its way online.
+A Game Boy Advance version with 3D graphics was planned for release around the same time as the console versions but was scrapped due to its publisher being bought out by Take-Two Interactive.
+The protagonist of the console versions, Zeke, is not present in this version and in his place is Yazz, a young woman who is searching the mansion for her lost friends Cyrus and Rikki.
+Though the game's release was cancelled, it has since leaked online.